 Can Your Child Benefit From Counseling?

-These children are grappling with psychological issues.
+These children are struggling with mental health issues.
 Child therapy may help.

 When Does Your Child Need a Therapist?

-A common therapeutic approach for children ages 4-11 is play therapy.
-In play therapy, children use dolls, art, and games to express their thoughts, experiences, feelings, and conflicts to the therapist.
-The therapist may observe and/or interact with the child during play, using talk or play objects to communicate.
+For children ages 4 to 11, therapists may offer play therapy.
+In play therapy, children use dolls, art, and games to express their thoughts, experiences, and feelings.
+The therapist may watch and/or interact with the child during play.
+They will use talk or play objects to communicate.

 How Should You Prepare Your Child?

-If you have decided on child therapy, there are things you can do to prepare for the first visit:
+If you have decided on child therapy, here are some ways to prepare for the first visit:

 How Should You Choose a Therapist?